Importing Lightroom: Not applying rotation

 Can you test this branch?

-#10 Updated by Nikolaus Krismer about 6 years ago
+#10 Updated by Nikolaus Krismer over 6 years ago

 I also tested your branch (sorry... did not mentioned that I tested on master branch and lr-import-orientation branch)